Jack Reacher (novel series): "High Heat"

-Reacher then meets a brunette, Chrissie at a coffee shop and they agree to go CBGB together using Chrissie's car.
+Reacher meets a brunette, Chrissie, at a coffee shop and they go to CBGB together using Chrissie's car.
 Inside the club they find Hemingway along with one of Croselli's henchmen, who promptly calls his boss on seeing Reacher.
-Meanwhile, Reacher gets to know that Jill Hemingway had been suspended from the FBI, pending review as part of the deal cut by Croselli with the FBI and that she was planning to bring him down.
+Meanwhile, Reacher learns that Jill Hemingway had been suspended from the FBI, pending review as part of the deal cut by Croselli with the FBI and that she was planning to bring him down.
 Reacher takes care of the henchman, just before a power outage strikes, before making his escape with Chrissie.

-Chrissie and Reacher then make out in her car, when they encounter the Son of Sam, a serial killer who killed couples making out in cars.
+Chrissie and Reacher make out in her car, when they encounter the Son of Sam, a serial killer who killed couples making out in cars.
 Son of Sam couldn't see Chrissie and leaves, but not before Reacher gets a good look at his posture and mannerisms.

-Reacher and Chrissie then meet Hemingway outside Croselli's hideout.
-Hemingway informs Reacher that due to the outage, Croselli's men were out protecting various businesses that paid him money, from looters and plunderers, leaving Croselli alone in his warren.
-Chrissie and Reacher part ways and then Reacher breaks into the hideout to take care of Croselli but not before he gets him to profess his various crimes on tape.
+Reacher and Chrissie meet Hemingway outside Croselli's hideout.
+Hemingway informs Reacher that due to the outage, Croselli's men are out protecting various businesses that paid him money, from looters and plunderers, leaving Croselli alone in his warren.
+Chrissie and Reacher part ways and Reacher breaks into the hideout to take care of Croselli but not before he gets him to profess his various crimes on tape.
 Reacher leaves Croselli tied to a chair with the tape at his feet and Hemingway calls in the FBI.

 Hemingway also makes a call to the New York Police Department about the Son of Sam based on the description given to her by Reacher.
-They then go to a motel where Jill dies of a myocardial infarction.
+They then go to a motel, where Jill dies of a myocardial infarction.
 Reacher leaves the motel after informing the police of her death.

 The story ends with the Son of Sam being apprehended 28 days after the outage.

 This story was initially released exclusively in the eBook format.